aaahmedms/Computer-Penetration-Testing-Ref/README.md

 # Computer_Penetration_Testing_Ref

-A series of notes compiled from multiple sources on penetration testing.
+A series of notes compiled from multiple sources on computer penetration testing.

 Sources:
 Mohamed Shahat - How to prepare for PWK/OSCP